A WEEK IN CUBA

 Breakfast and lunch included

-TRINIDAD - CIENFUEGOS - DEPART
+TRINIDAD - SANTA CLARA - DEPART

-Cuba is special, you will often here this said by Cubans and visitors who have travelled to the island and you will soon understand why.
+Cuba is special, you will often hear this said by Cubans and visitors who have traveled to the island and you will soon understand why.
 It is because Cuba tends to be very different to other areas of the Caribbean or world that you may have travelled.
 The country’s buildings and infrastructure are generally old and may not have been maintained to an acceptable standard.
 Elevators, A/C, Internet often break down or are not working.
 Water pressure and hot water can be minimal, in general things happen slowly.
 Cuba is an amazing place to visit but western expectations should be left at home and a sense of adventure should be your guide.

 If you would like to get some background information about the history and politics of Cuba, check out The Cuba Libre Story on Netflix.
 This documentary series recounts the tumultuous history of Cuba, a nation of foreign conquest, freedom fighters and Cold War political machinations.

-Passports and Cuba tourist card
+Passports and Cuba Tourist Visa